-In January 2023, the U.S. Department of Homeland Security (DHS) announced a process to allow certain immigrant workers to seek temporary legal status and work authorization in the United States.
-This temporary status, called “deferred action,” is meant to encourage workers to report employers’ unlawful practices without fear of retaliation, including threats of deportation.
-Although deferred action is typically available to workers who have filed labor complaints with a federal, state, or local government agency, in some cases filing a complaint may not be required.
+As of the present time, the U.S. Department of Homeland Security (DHS) has a process to allow certain immigrant workers to seek temporary legal status and work authorization in the United States.
+This temporary status, called “Deferred Action for Labor Enforcement” (DALE), is meant to encourage workers to report employers’ unlawful practices without fear of immigration consequences, including deportation.

-Deferred action is a commitment from DHS to provide its recipient protection from deportation for two years, with a possibility to renew that protection for an additional two years.
-During this time, a recipient of deferred action is considered to be lawfully present in the United States and is able to apply for work authorization.
+DALE, if granted, is a commitment from DHS to protect its recipient from deportation for four years, with a possibility to renew that protection for an additional two years.
+During this time, a DALE recipient is considered to be lawfully present in the United States and is able to apply for work authorization.

-Please note that deferred action is only a temporary protection that does not offer any pathways to a permanent legal status in the U.S. Also, applying for deferred action does notify DHS that you are in the United States, with the possibility that DHS could try to deport you after your status expires — even though DHS has stated it has taken steps to prevent this from happening.
-We strongly recommend talking to an immigration attorney before requesting deferred action, especially if you have a criminal record or outstanding warrants.
+It is important to understand that DALE is only a temporary protection that does not offer any pathways to a permanent legal status in the U.S. Also, applying for DALE notifies DHS that you are in the United States, with the possibility that DHS could try to deport you after your legal status expires.
+Again, we strongly recommend that all immigrants speak to an immigration attorney before requesting DALE.

-The application for deferred action is typically made with the assistance of an immigration lawyer or a U.S. Department of Justice (DOJ) Accredited Representative.
+The DALE application is typically made with the assistance of an immigration lawyer or a U.S. Department of Justice (DOJ) Accredited Representative.
 The Immigration Advocates Network has an updated list of free or low-cost immigration service providers that may be able to support workers with their applications.
-Additionally, in California, a new pilot program is in development that will provide free immigration legal assistance to undocumented agricultural workers involved in investigations by the Division of Labor Standards Enforcement.
+Additionally, in California, a new pilot program is in development that will provide free immigration legal assistance to agricultural workers involved in investigations by the Division of Labor Standards Enforcement.

-DHS has a list of materials and forms that should be included with the deferred action application available on its website.
-Please note that although the application for deferred action is free, an applicant will also need to submit an application for employment authorization with their application which would require a $410 processing fee which can be waived if eligible for a fee waiver.
+DHS has a list of materials and forms that should be included with the DALE application on its website.
+Although the application for DALE is free, an applicant will also need to submit an application for employment authorization with their application, which requires a processing fee ($520, as of Sept.
+2024).
+But this fee can be waived if the applicant is eligible for a fee waiver.

-Importantly, before applying for deferred action, workers must first request and receive a Statement of Interest (SOI) from the applicable labor agency.
+Importantly, before applying for DALE, workers must first request and receive a Statement of Interest (SOI) from the relevant labor agency.

 What is a Statement of Interest (SOI) and who can request one?

-A Statement of Interest (SOI) is a letter written by a federal, state, or other labor agency in support of worker(s) who are requesting deferred action.
+A Statement of Interest (SOI) is a letter written by a federal, state or other labor agency in support of worker(s) who are requesting DALE.
 The purpose of the SOI is for the agency to inform DHS that granting you deferred action will assist the agency in protecting workers’ rights.

 It is important to note that a request for an SOI is not automatically granted.
-For example, the agency may deny the request if it determines that the dispute is not within its jurisdiction or scope of interests.
+For example, the agency may deny the request if it determines that the dispute is not within its jurisdiction or enforcement priorities.

 An SOI letter will name the employer and provide a brief description of the labor dispute.
 Although agencies will likely also name the worksite location and coverage dates for eligible workers, it will not name individual workers.